Powders & Liquids

 ThreatID: Powder/Liquid Module

 The powders and liquids module of the ThreatID allows for an incredibly easy method for analyzing a wide array of samples.
 The sensor is a rugged diamond plate; impervious to attack by chemicals.
 The sensor’s strength allows the user to crush solids for analysis using the integrated press.
 Liquids are even easier and do not require any pressure.
 Simply place the liquid on the sensor.
-The sensor is also very resistant to chemical attack and can run samples of any pH without degradation of the sensor.
+The sensor is also very resistant to chemical attacks and can run samples of any pH without degradation of the sensor.

 For analysis, a few particles of powder or a simple drop of liquid is enough to give a very intense signal and to allow for a complete search against the extensive libraries of the ThreatID.